top of page

 15. Monitoring and Review

-This policy will be reviewed annually or earlier if required by changes in legislation or best practice.
-Any changes will be communicated to staff, volunteers, parents, and guardians.
+This policy will be reviewed annually, or earlier in response to legislative changes or incidents.
+Any updates will be communicated to all stakeholders.

 16. Contact Information